Al Palladini: Politics

 He was elected in the riding of York Centre in the provincial election of 1995, defeating Liberal Mario Ferri by more than 8,000 votes (the riding had previously been held by high-profile Liberal Greg Sorbara).
 On June 26, 1995, he was named Minister of Transportation.
 Following a cabinet shuffle on October 10, 1997, he was named Minister of Economic Development, Trade and Tourism.

 Palladini was re-elected in the provincial election of 1999, defeating Liberal Tony Genco by about 7,500 votes in the redistributed riding of Vaughan—King—Aurora.
 After the election, his portfolio was renamed "Economic Development and Trade".

 In office, Palladini presented himself as a populist while presenting legislation which reduced government services.
 He was often accused of anti-intellectualism.
 When he cut back on snowplowing budgets for provincial highways, he suggested that stranded drivers could simply use their cell phones to call for help.

 Cabinet posts

 Resignation and death

 Palladini resigned from cabinet on February 7, 2001, citing personal difficulties.
 One month later, he unexpectedly died of a heart attack on a golf course while vacationing in Mexico.

 Legacy

 His son Franco and family continued to operate his car dealership for several years until bankruptcy in 2009.
 There is a community centre named Al Palladini Community Centre in Woodbridge, in his honour.

-Ontario's Minister of Education, Stephen Lecce, gives Al Palladini credit for launching his political career through his effort on his 1999 re-election campaign.
+Ontario's Minister of Energy, Stephen Lecce, gives Al Palladini credit for launching his political career through his effort on his 1999 re-election campaign.